The Christ of Clockwork

 "No, no, I think the key arms are just jumbled up from being smashed.
 See here?
 And here?"
 Another mechanic tugs on a crooked connection beam, which snaps in his hand.

-A knock on the door: "Word from th' hi'er-ups" a raggedy boy pops in, somehow more sooty than the battered machine, "Th' tellin me ta tell you te wait til th' royal enginers come round t'morrer."
+A knock on the door: "Word from th' hi'er-ups" a raggedy boy pops in, somehow more scuffed than the battered machine, "Th' tellin me ta tell you te wait til th' royal enginers come round t'morrer."
 He passes the mechanic a letter with more stamps than words.
 They give it a quick glance and passed a few pennies to the child.
 The gaslamps were off and the rooms were locked by the end of the hour.
 The constables and mechanics were more than happy to rest.

 In the darkness, coils and escapements spring to life.
 With a lopsided tick-a-tick, half-shredded papyrus rolls out from the broken Christ while the pen arm jolts and jitters.
 Then everything is silent again.
 On the parchment it reads, in squiggles and ink blots: